kunaibox/lol-Autoaccept/README.md

 # lol-Autoaccept
-A python script for autoaccepting a league of legends game
+A simple python script for autoaccepting a league of legends game